|Click for larger image|

 EXPLORATION IN JAMAICA (Fincham 1997):

 Histoplasmosis is a human fungal disease resulting from infection with the organism Histoplasma capsulatum, and is a potential hazard to anyone entering a tropical cave.
 Pulmonary histoplasmosis causes flu-like symptoms and, in severe cases, requires hospitalization.
 The fungus is considered common in Jamaican caves and is closely-linked with, but not exclusive to, cave-dwelling bats.
 A brief exposure is likely to result in infection.
 This was first recognized in 1978 when, a group of visitors were taken into a Jamaican cave; 25 of the 28 subsequently showed some symptom of the infection, including a woman and her son, aged 4yrs, who had remained at the cave entrance (Fincham 1978).
 Histoplasma spores may be present in dry guano piles even if the cave is no longer occupied by bats.
-Any persons known to be immunologically compromised should not expose themselves to the risk of histoplasmosis and all visitors to Jamaican caves should be aware that infection probabilities are high.
+Any persons known to be immunologically compromised should not expose themselves to the risk of histoplasmosis and all visitors to Jamaican caves should be aware that infection probabilities are high and must sign a Disclaimer before entering the Cave.

 The entrance to Windsor Cave was formerly part of the Windsor estate: in the 1930's, it was exploited for guano and publicised for tourism by Willy Donald-Hill.
 The next owner, Miriam Rothschild, retained the Cave entrances when she sold Windsor in the 1950's and has donated this land to the World Wildlife Fund for Nature (WWF(UK)) in 1995.